h2ginternetagentur/dev-tools/README.md

 - ***git***, some scripts are helpers for git, and to install the shell scripts on your system, git is also the simplest version
 - ***make***, to install the libraries, `make` is needed to install the makefile `sudo apt install make` `yay -S make`

+### Development

+0. Checkout the `main` branch

+1. Add your code

+- (a) Add a Script:

+if you want to add a Script:
+- create your shell script in the `src` directory
+- add the installation routine to the makefile (like the already existing scripts)

+- or (b) Add an alias

+if you want to add a new alias, just add the alias to the [.h2g-alias](src/.h2g-alias)

+2. Update the Readme file.
+Update the Readme file (don't forget the TOC)

+3. Update the Changelog

+4. Create a Pull Request on [GitHub](https://github.com/h2ginternetagentur/dev-tools/pulls)

 ### Install

 ```bash